 Co-Founder

-Natalie is a freediver and marine conservationist based in Hawaii.
+Natalie is a freediver and marine conservationist based in Hawai’i Island.
 She co-founded Keiko Conservation with the desire to create a platform where anyone from anywhere could get involved in ongoing marine conservation efforts around the world.
-She currently manages Keiko's international chapters.
-She also works for Ric O'Barry's Dolphin Project and Oceanic Preservation Society.
+She also provides digital media consulting and aid for other nonprofits working on wildlife conservation and animal rescue.
+Over the years, she has worked with Ric O’Barry’s Dolphin Project, Oceanic Preservation Society, and more.

 Maria Gracia Gonzalez Nader